We may earn money or products from the companies mentioned in this post.

-For some reason SW Florida attracts friendly people from the Mid-West.
-We love our neighbors Tom & Mary.
+Directly across the street from us live Tom and Mary, seasonal friends who hail from Wisconsin.
 We have a great time together even if we don’t agree politically.
 (POLITICAL CONVERSATIONS NOT ALLOWED).
-We invited them over one evening and I serve this recipe for giant meatballs served in a bowl with Marinara Sauce and lots of grilled dipping bread.
-I was amazed that neither of them had ever had veal
+Recently, we invited them over one evening when I prepared spaghetti with veal and porcini meatballs…a different twist on the well-known Italian dish.
+My recipe has giant meatballs served in a large bowl with my homemade Marinara Sauce and lots of grilled dipping bread.
+I was amazed that neither of them had ever had veal.
+My small All-Clad skillet once again took center stage as I began creating the dish by sauteing a large minced shallot.
+Within minutes the wonderful aroma filled the kitchen.

 Spaghetti with Veal and Porcini Meatballs